Igor Sergeev

-Igor Vladimirovich Sergeev (Игорь Владимирович Сергеев; born 30 April 1993) is an Uzbek professional footballer who plays as a forward for Uzbekistan Super League club Pakhtakor and the Uzbekistan national team.
+Igor Vladimirovich Sergeev (Игорь Владимирович Сергеев; born 30 April 1993) is an Uzbek professional footballer who plays as a forward for Persepolis in the Persian Gulf Pro League and the Uzbekistan national team.

 Club career

 Pakhtakor

 Sergeev made his Uzbek League debut for Pakhtakor Tashkent on 5 March 2011 against Qizilqum Zarafshon at the Pakhtakor Markaziy Stadium coming on as a 90th-minute substitute for Temurkhuja Abdukholikov as Tashkent won the match 2–0.

 Beijing Guoan (loan)

 On 6 July 2016, Sergeev was loaned to Chinese Super League club Beijing Guoan joining his national team teammate Egor Krimets.
 On 16 October, he received his first goal during 2016 season in the match against Changchun Yatai.

 Return to Pakhtakor

 On 6 July 2018, Sergeev returned to Pakhtakor Tashkent.

 Aktobe

 On 18 February 2021, FC Aktobe announced the signings of Sergeev.

 Tobol

 On 19 July 2021, Sergeev left Aktobe to sign for Tobol.

 On 29 July 2021, during a 2021–22 UEFA Europa Conference League 2nd qualifying round game, he scored a brace against Hajduk Split, becoming the first Uzbek to score in the UEFA Conference League.
 Though his countryman Eldor Shomurodov scored three weeks later, Sergeev remains at 28 years the oldest Uzbek goalscorer in the competition.
 On 8 June 2023, Sergeev left Tobol by mutual consent.